 Start small and you should be happier immediately.

 Indulging in what is fun to you will make you happy.
 What would you do if you have some time off?

-Another important thing is you have to be able to choose the activities that are personally meaningful in order to make a difference in experience level.
+Another important thing is you have to be able to choose the activities that are personally meaningful in order to make a difference in the experience level.
 The ability to choose is very important for happiness.

-The next time you are feeling down, try taking a break and have a little walk.
+So the next time you are feeling down, try taking a break and have a little walk.
 Get outside, enjoy some fresh air.
 Travel to a new place.
 Visit the museum.
 Go to a concert.
-Studies have also shown that the feeling of wonderment and amazement can promote happiness and well-being.
+Studies have shown that the feeling of wonderment and amazement can promote happiness and well-being.
 Depending on your interest, this overwhelming positive feeling can be derived from going on a beautiful hike, visiting a natural wonder, looking at masterpiece of art, or listening to an incredible piece of music.
 Once in a while, indulge in activities that will impress and even excite you.

 Being happy is and will always be, a choice.